miketromba/mike.gg/content/posts/uber-no-englais.md

 Once upon a recent uber ride, I was headed downtown to meet a friend for drinks.

 I normally enjoy having conversations with the infinitely diverse population of uber drivers.
-I often treat it as a personal challenge; to find some way to connect with the person in the span of a ten or 15-minute drive—especially if they seem very different from myself on the surface.
+I often treat it as a personal challenge; to find some way to connect with the other person in the span of a ten-to-fifteen-minute drive, especially if they seem very different from myself on the surface.

-Lots of fun conversations and stories have funneled through the gap between the two front seats—ranging from political, to life lessons, to hilariously vulgar, to shocking events they've experienced.
+Lots of fun conversations and stories have funneled through the gap between the two front seats—ranging from political, to life lessons, to the hilariously vulgar, to shocking events they've experienced.

-**That being said.**
+**However,**

 On this rare, fateful occasion I was in a not-super-in-the-mood-to-have-a-conversation vibe.